linpengcheng/PurefunctionPipelineDataflow/doc/DataFlow_dataOriented_DataDriven_en.md

     - The scheduling function dynamically plans the order of completion of tasks according to the Gantt chart algorithm, and calls the workshop to complete the assigned tasks.
+This approach is the most efficient, and there is no resource competition and transaction conflict.

     - System continuity: Software is a factory that produces data.
       By designing an excellent product (data) standard specification,